LarsBesselmann/sampleProjects/README.md

 	<kbd>![](./images/media/AMA_WhereAmI_Assessment3.png)</kbd>

-8. Generate and download the migrationplan so that you can re-use it in AMA Dev Tools
+5. Generate and download the migrationplan so that you can re-use it in AMA Dev Tools

 	<kbd>![](./images/media/AMA_WhereAmI_Migrationplan.png)</kbd>

-## Use AMA Dev Tools to apply automated fixes
+## Demo how to use the AMA Dev Tools to apply automated fixes

 1. In a terminal window, switch to the WhereAmI directory and open VS Code